Food Materiality & Erotic Advertising

 A phallic piece of bread.
 Image Source: Indiana.edu/~slavicgf/

 Our primal desires are easily manipulated by media.
 Advertisements are material symbols hoping to influence and draw out "outward signs and symbols of particular ideas in mind" ( Schlereth 3).
-There is no body shown, but that does NOT suggests that bodies are not involved
+There is no body shown, but that does NOT suggests that bodies are not involved Whether overtly sexual or not, these ads are characterized by sexuality, sexual orientation, and sexual distinction.

 His and Hers Altoids magazine ads.